mSparks43/XPlane-11-AutoATC-plugin/README.md

 # XPlane-11-AutoATC-plugin
-C/C++ Source code for the AutoATC plugin for X-Plane
+C/C++ Source code for the AutoATC plugin for X-Plane 11.

 # About

-AutoATC provides an ATC "chatbot" for X-Plane.
+AutoATC provides an ATC "chatbot" for X-Plane 11.
 It features server-controlled AI airplanes and uses speech recognition and text to speech to interact with the user.

 The complete add-on is hosted on [x-plane.org](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/)